Biceps and Workout Recovery: Fix Sore Arms Fast

 **Warm-up (5 minutes):**

-- 30 seconds of light biceps rolling using the massage ball on any tender spots from previous sessions, this clears residual stiffness and primes the tissue for work
+- 30 seconds of light biceps rolling with the spikey massage ball from the 5-in-1 set on any tender spots from previous sessions.
+This clears residual stiffness and primes the tissue for work.

 **Biceps workout (20-25 minutes):**

-- Barbell curls, 3 sets x 8-10 reps: The bread and butter compound curl.
+- Barbell curls, 3 sets x 8-10 reps.
 Control the eccentric for 2-3 seconds on every rep to maximize the strength-building stimulus.

-- Incline dumbbell curls, 3 sets x 10-12 reps: Set the bench at 45 degrees.
-This stretches the long head of the biceps through a fuller range of motion, hitting fibers the barbell curl misses.
+- Incline dumbbell curls, 3 sets x 10-12 reps.
+Set the bench at 45 degrees to stretch the long head of the biceps through a fuller range of motion.

-- Hammer curls, 2 sets x 12-15 reps: Targets the brachialis and brachioradialis alongside the biceps.
-This builds the thickness of the upper arm and strengthens the forearm connection.
+- Hammer curls, 2 sets x 12-15 reps.
+Targets the brachialis and brachioradialis alongside the biceps, building upper arm thickness.

 **Cool-down (5-8 minutes):**

-- 60-90 seconds per arm with the spikey massage ball, work through the three zones (elbow, belly, shoulder insertion)
+- 60-90 seconds per arm with the spikey massage ball from the 5-in-1 set, working through the three zones: elbow, belly, and shoulder insertion.

-- Forearm rolling with the muscle roller stick, 30 seconds per arm focusing on the forearm extensors and flexors that connect to the elbow
+- Forearm rolling with the muscle roller stick from the 5-in-1 set for 30 seconds per arm, focusing on the forearm extensors and flexors that connect to the elbow.

-- Upper back rolling with the foam roller for 60 seconds to release the thoracic spine and posterior shoulder tension from all those curls
+- Upper back rolling with the 321 STRONG Foam Massage Roller for 60 seconds to release the thoracic spine and posterior shoulder tension from all those curls.

-- 30-second biceps stretch per arm using the stretching strap, overhead stretch lets you safely hold the position longer than you could unassisted
+- 30-second biceps stretch per arm using the stretching strap from the 5-in-1 set.
+The overhead stretch lets you safely hold the position longer than you could unassisted.

 ## When Soreness Means Something More